kaichop/kaichop/_posts/2014-06-19-documentation.md

 ---
 layout: post
-title: "Documentation"
+title: "How to customize the theme"
-description: "Instructions on how to install and customize the HMFAYSAL Notepad Theme."
+description: "Instructions on how to install and customize the Notepad Theme."
 category: theme
 tags: [how-to]
 imagefeature: cover10.jpg
 ---

-General notes and suggestions for customizing **HMFAYSAL Notepad Theme**.
+General notes and suggestions for customizing **Notepad Theme**.

 <section id="table-of-contents" class="toc">
   <header>